 Yu Kurosaki and his brother, Makoto Kurosaki, are sorta like the Cohen Brothers of knifemaking: they do incredible work, and have a serious cult following.
 Every Japanese knife collector has, or plans to have, a Kurosaki knife.
 His R2 Senko series is the definition of 'laser' when talking about ultra-thin, razor sharp knives.

 I also love that it’s available as a smaller slicer.
 Depending on the kitchen you are working in, a 270mm slicer might be too long but a 240mm is perfect.
 Kitchens can be cramped and something to consider when choosing a slicer is knowing whether you’ll have room to use it.

 Come on.
-We'd be insane not to mention the legendary Zero.
+We'd be insane not to mention the legendary Denka.
 Remember that old-school carving knife and fork set that your grandpa kept locked away in that velvet-lined box for special occasions?
-Yeah, this knife blows that one out of the water, but if your grandpa built that set today, you know he'd reach for the Zero slicer.
+Yeah, this knife blows that one out of the water, but if your grandpa built that set today, you know he'd reach for the Denka slicer.

 The most important thing when selecting a sujihiki, or any knife for that matter, is that it feels good in your hand and you are excited to use it.
 You should look at your slicer and imagine cutting into a perfectly roasted prime rib.
 You should feel inspired and proud.
 A sujihiki is a knife that you get to show off with, impress your friends and family, and eventually becomes a family heirloom.
 Take your time and find the right one.